cs1302uga/cs1302-tutorials/unix/unix.md

      are denoted with a `-` in this spot, while others are _directory files_, which are denoted with a `d`.
 A regular file is what you would normally think of as a file (e.g., `mp3`, `zip`, `doc`, etc.), regardless of the file extension.
-Most Unix systems support other types of files, but most users only directly interact with regular and directory files on a regular basis.
+Most Unix systems support other types of files, however, users only directly interact with regular and directory files on a regular basis.

-   * __Permissions:__
+   * __Permissions:__ Read, write, and execute permissions for user, group, and others.
+We'll cover permissions in detail in a future tutorial.

    * __User:__ User who own's the file.
 In your output, this should match your Nike username.
      Certain permissions only apply to the file's user.